pablo-albaladejo/awslambdahackathon/docs/architecture/VALIDATION_AND_CONFIG.md

 # Validation with Zod and Centralized Configuration

+This document describes the implementation of robust runtime validation and centralized configuration using **Zod**, with shared schemas for both the frontend (React) and **AWS Lambda** functions.
+This approach ensures strong type safety, comprehensive runtime validation, and maintainable configuration management across the entire application stack.

 ## Overview

 This document describes the implementation of runtime validation and centralized configuration using Zod, with shared schemas for both the frontend (React) and AWS Lambda functions.
 The approach ensures type safety, runtime validation, and maintainable configuration management across the entire stack.